th-1082/My-uBlock-And-Pihole-Setup/README.md

 <strong>7.</strong> "TH-YouTube-Filters" - This list blocks YouTube elements that are just annoying such as end cards and buttons that I don't use or want to use.

-<strong>NOTES:</strong>
+# Additional Notes
+I created these filters to satisfy my needs.
+These lists are only public because it's too much of a hassle to distribute and sync files in a private repository to all of my uBlock installations.
+If you encounter a problem with a filter or list I will look into it and if I feel as though a problem does exist I will fix it.
+Some of these filters modify web page content, so <em>use them at your own risk</em>.

 Note that I will <strong>not</strong> remove anyting from these lists, unless a filter is broken, unnecessary or is a duplicate, but I will take suggestions for new filters or changes to existing filters.
-The only filters that I will remove are those that were suggested to me if those filters don't work or are redundant.
+The only filters that I will remove are those that were suggested to me if those filters don't work, are redundant, or bog down performance.

 Feel free to use any of the lists, I will try to update at least one list every couple months or so depending on how busy I get.
 Know that I will not, at least for the forseeable future, stop updating these lists since I personally use them across all of my uBlock installations.
 If you encounter an issue with a filter, please submit it as an issue and I'll get to it as soon as I can.

+Buckle up and enjoy the ride.